Purchasing Policies & Procedures

 4) All procurement transactions shall be conducted in a manner to provide to the maximum extent practical, open and free competition.
 Individuals shall be alert to organizational conflicts of interest as well as noncompetitive practices among contractors that may restrict or eliminate competition or otherwise restrain trade.

 I. Competitive Bids or Proposals

 Purchases of goods or services over $5,000 require a formal bid or request for proposal process, when practical.
-The director of business and auxiliary services will be responsible for obtaining formal bids or proposals.
+The director of Procurement and auxiliary services will be responsible for obtaining formal bids or proposals.

 J. Blanket Orders

 1) Blanket Orders are to be used when necessary, to take advantage of discounts, to facilitate order processing, and to ensure timely, shipments.
 In some cases the size of the order may require requests for formal bidding or proposals before Blanket Orders can be prepared.

 2) The director of Procurement will be responsible for issuing Blanket Order agreements.